The Frizzled Leek

 ↓ Jump to Recipe

-Sous vide turkey with thanksgiving day sides. this recipe
+Sous vide turkey with thanksgiving day sides.

 Roasting a whole turkey in the oven is almost impossible to get crispy skin and juicy breast meat.
 If you are tired of stressing over Thanksgiving Day, we are going to show you a better way to turkey!